-Sue Migliore, PT, DPT, MS
+Sue Migliore, PT, DPT, MS Board Certified Clinical Specialist in Pediatric Physical Therapy Assistant Professor, Doctor of Physical Therapy Program Wills Hall 215 610.282.1100, extension 2145 Sue.Migliore@desales.edu

-Board Certified Clinical Specialist in Pediatric Physical Therapy Assistant Professor, Doctor of Physical Therapy Program Wills Hall 215 610.282.1100, extension 2145 Sue.Migliore@desales.edu settings.
+Sue Migliore, PT, DPT, MS, PCS is an Assistant Professor for the Doctor of Physical Therapy program.
+Dr. Migliore has over 30 years of clinical experience working with adults and children in the acute care, rehabilitation and outpatient settings.
 She is an APTA board certified clinical specialist in pediatric physical therapy and a credentialed and advanced credentialed clinical instructor.
 Dr. Migliore achieved a Bachelor of Science in Allied Health (physical therapy major) from the University of Connecticut, a Master of Science in Advanced Clinical Practice in Physical Therapy from Quinnipiac University, and a Transitional Doctorate of Physical Therapy from Temple University.